APMG/apm-html5-player/README.md

 We use [rollup.js](https://rollupjs.org) to build the javascript bundle and allows us to use `import` and `export`.
 For easier backwards compatibility, this library doesn't use ES6 features other than import/export, and all javascript should be written in ES5 for the time being.

+To get started, just clone this repo and then from the project directory run `npm install` or `yarn`.
+Then you can do the following:

 ### Linting

 This project uses [eslint](https://eslint.org) and [prettier](https://prettier.io) for linting.
 Eslint catches various errors and anti-patterns in your code, while prettier checks and fixes formatting such as tabs/spaces, line length, etc.